optimalpse/optimalpse.github.io/content/authors/buse/_index.md

 #     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Buse is a PhD candiate with research focus on developing safe learning and safe reinforcement learning algorithms to increase autonomy in large-complex cyber-physical systems.
-She is also interested in fairness and explainability in large models such as LLMs.Before her PhD, she was an undergraduate student at Istanbul Technical University studying a double major in Computer Engineering and Industrial Engineering.
+bio: Buse is a PhD candiate with research focus on improving capabilities of multi-modal AI models to have comprehensive understanding of scientific documents such as conference papers.
+She is also interested in factuality and fairness in large models such as LLMs.
+Before her PhD, she was an undergraduate student at Istanbul Technical University studying a double major in Computer Engineering and Industrial Engineering.
 Upon her graduation, she worked in the industry as a management consultant and a machine learning engineer.

 interests:
-  - Reinforcement Learning
+  - Scientific Large Language Models
-  - Bayesian Inference
+  - Multimodal AI
   - Fairness in Large Language Models
-  - Multimodal AI
+  - Reinforcement Learning

 education:
   courses: